 Aud and Ragnars first child, a daughter named Kjersti, was born in Denmark, 1962.

-After finishing in Aarhus, Lian got a job at the Acoustics Lab, DTH (today DTU), and he was in Copenhagen for two years (1962-1963).
+After finishing in Aarhus, Lian got a job at the Acoustics Lab (Danish: Lydteknisk Laboratorium), at DTH (today DTU), and he was in Copenhagen for two years (from mid-1961 until mid-1963).
 Constantly he kept in contact with Ejvind Skaaning and fed Skaaning with amplifier constructions.
 Furthermore, Lian took care of the DEMKO-approval.
 In 1963 he was headhunted to SEAS in Moss.

 Lian met C.C.
 Nørgaard Madsen at a conference in Aarhus.
 They came to talk and Lian was hired to SEAS.
 They moved to Moss.
 First, they moved into a townhouse on the Island of Jeløya, in the Refsnes area.
 This accommodation was offered by SEAS, who was managing a number of residences in the area.
 He worked at SEAS from 1.
 July 1963 until 28.
 February 1970.

 Ragnar Lian started with transformers, at the time SEAS made 5.000 pcs per day, predominantly to Radionette.
 Afterwards, he was transferred to the development of transducers, where he worked with Mogens Hvass.
 The first couple of years it was mostly about standard transducers, but from about 1965-66 Hi-Fi was starting to show up, and then the fun started.
 Then it was allowed to step outside the beaten paths.